-Tony worked for a major UK clearing bank for 31 years, obtaining a Associate of the Chartered Institute of Bankers (ACIB) Diploma and rose to the position of Senior Business Manager.
-He has experience in analysing business plans and lending propositions, and in arranging finance for business customers.
-Tony spent two years working in the bank's Major Corporates Team, where he was involved in putting in place multi million pound financial packages for major international corporates.
-During this time, Tony also enjoyed a three- year secondment to the Inter Bank Research Organisation, which was a consulting ’think tank’ funded by all of the UK clearing banks.
-He worked on major projects of interest to the financial industry as a whole, covering such areas as the setting up of a debit card payment system and cash availability systems in the United Kingdom.
+Tony worked for a major UK clearing bank for 31 years where he gained his ACIB banking Diploma and rose to the position of Senior Business Manager.
+Tony has experience in analysing business plans and lending propositions and arranging finance for the Bank's business customers.
+Tony spent 2 years working in the Bank's Major Corporates Team where he was involved in putting in place multi million pound financial packages for major international corporates.
+During this time Tony also enjoyed a 3 year secondment to the Inter Bank Research Organisation which was a consulting "think tank" funded by all of the UK clearing banks and worked on major projects of interest to the financial industry as a whole covering such areas as the setting up of a debit card payment system and cash availability systems in the UK.

-Tony is a manager of the Witness Service at Romford Magistrates' Court, where he leads a team responsible for supporting witnesses through the criminal justice system process, with particular emphasis on the giving of evidence at a criminal trial.
+Tony is currently a manager of the Witness Service at Romford Magistrates' Court where he leads a team responsible for supporting witnesses through the Criminal Justice System with particular emphasis on the process of giving evidence at a criminal trial

-Tony joined the Governing Body of Frances Bardsley Academy for Girls in Havering 20 years ago, initially as a parent governor, then a community governor and subsequently as a partnership governor.
-He has been a member of several working parties, including a small group looking at a PFI project to merge the two previous school sites onto the one site that the academy now occupies.
+Tony joined the Governing Body of FBA 20 years ago, initially as a parent governor and then a community governor and subsequently a partnership governor.
+He has been a member of several working parties including a small group tasked with looking at a PFI project to merge the 2 previous school sites onto the one site that the Academy currently occupies.

-Ian is a trustee of Potential Plus (UK) and is a member of Bishop’s Council and Diocesan Synod for the Diocese of St Edmundsbury and Ipswich.
-He has a BA (Econ) from Nottingham University, an MBA from Henley Management College and he is a Fellow of the School for Social Entrepreneurs.
-He was elected as a Fellow of the Royal Society of Arts in 2005.
+He is a Trustee of Potential Plus (UK), and is a member of Bishop’s Council and Diocesan Synod for the Diocese of St Edmundsbury and Ipswich.
+Ian has a BA (Econ) from Nottingham University, an MBA from Henley Management College and is a Fellow of the School for Social Entrepreneurs.
+He was elected a Fellow of the Royal Society of Arts in 200